Jesse Rodin

 B.A., University of Pennsylvania, Music (2000)

 At Stanford Rodin directs the Facsimile Singers, in which students develop native fluency in old musical notation.
-He has organized symposia on the composer Johannes Ockeghem, medieval music pedagogy, and musical analysis in the digital age.
+He has organized symposia on the composer Johannes Okeghem, medieval music pedagogy, musical analysis in the digital age, and regional Italian cooking.
 In addition to undergraduate and graduate music courses, he teaches a class on late-medieval feasting that marries art, music, poetry, and politics with hands-on experience in the kitchen.